kamzolov-opt/kamzolov-opt.github.io/content/papers/49_universal_transport_2/index.md

 ---
-title: 'Gradient and gradient-free methods for stochastic convex optimization with inexact oracle'
+title: 'Universal Method with Inexact Oracle and its Applications for Searching Equilibriums in Multistage Transport Problems'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here